annsunshine/saye-operations-agent/README.md

 **A retrieval that finds nothing does not return an error - it returns an answer from memory.** There is no "I didn't find it" state; that state has to be built.
 Every anti-hallucination pattern in this project reduces to creating it somewhere: a verbatim refusal sentence in the instructions, an explicit branch in the flow, an edited Fallback topic.

 **"Don't make things up" does not work as an instruction.** The model cannot tell which part of its own answer came from a document and which came from training.
 A negative instruction with no defined alternative has nowhere to go.
 Naming the exact sentence to produce when nothing is found was the single highest-impact change in the entire build.

+**Slot filling does not carry across orchestration modes.** Under classic, an ID stated in the first sentence skipped the question; under generative the same sentence still produced it, because the planner passes declared topic inputs rather than the raw utterance.

+**The lever that fixes a routing problem depends on the mode.** Under classic, structure fixed almost everything and instructions fixed one case in eight.
+Under generative, descriptions written for the planner were not enough and a top-level instruction was what held routing.